vasanthv/talk/docs/self-hosting.md

 $ sudo certbot certificates
 ```

-Check Your Talk instance: https://your.domain.name
+Check Your Tlk instance: https://your.domain.name

 ---

 ## Update script

-In order to have Your Talk instance always updated to latest, we going to create a script
+In order to have Your Tlk instance always updated to latest, we going to create a script

 ```bash
 $ cd